 Humanity’s growing demand for and wasteful extraction and consumption of natural resources including fossil fuels, water and land including minerals, metals and biomass is adversely impacting the Earth’s environment, changing its climate and destroying its biodiversity.
 Not only are the Earth’s resources finite but humanity’s vast and often careless appetite for them now risks its survival as a species as well as that of countless other species.

 We at Sustainability Investors believe that none of this is inevitable.
 Through innovation in technology, business models and public policy, disaster can and should be averted.
-We focus on the interrelated markets for the Circular Economy, Clean Energy and Sustainable Transport.
-Through our impact delivery methodology based on the UN’s Sustainable Development Goals and the IFC’s Operating Principles of Impact Management, we seek to facilitate and accelerate the necessary transition from an unsustainable and wasteful linear economy to a much more resilient, sustainable, resource efficient and ultimately circular economy.
+We focus on the interrelated markets for the Circular Economy, Clean Energy and Sustainable Living.
+Through our impact delivery methodology based on the UN’s Sustainable Development Goals and the Impact Management Project, we seek to facilitate and accelerate the necessary transition from an unsustainable and wasteful linear economy to a much more resilient, sustainable, resource efficient and ultimately circular economy.

 Energy is indispensable to the world’s economies and societies, from powering appliances and equipment, to transporting goods and people, from creating the built environment to manufacturing products for business and consumers.
 Human civilisation depends on energy, but mankind remains addicted to the combustion of hydrocarbon fossil fuels to produce the energy it needs.
 This is not sustainable because the resulting emissions contribute heavily to the air pollution which causes an estimated 7 million deaths per year worldwide through heart and respiratory diseases.
 The producing and consuming energy causes over 70% of all man-made greenhouse gas emissions and threatens irreversible climate change that could in turn jeopardise humanity’s continued existence.